A Conservative Retirement Portfolio in 3 Buckets

 Bucket 3: Years 11 and Beyond

-In addition to two equity holdings, the portfolio also includes a position in Loomis Sayles Bond, which supplies exposure to more aggressive bond types (and even stocks) that are not well-represented in Bucket 2.
+In addition to two equity holdings, the portfolio also includes a small stake in a commodities investment as well as a position in Loomis Sayles Bond.
+The former is in place to provide an additional layer of inflation protection, whereas the latter supplies exposure to more aggressive bond types (and even stocks) that are not well-represented in bucket two.

 Christine Benz does not own shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.